MPDzDev/PhotoItalianChallenge/README.md

 ## 9 Player Workflow

 1. Sign in with your email and password.
-2. Earliest unlocked challenge shows an **Upload** input.
+2. Choose any challenge; each card shows an **Upload** input if you haven't submitted yet.
-3. After upload, card turns yellow (pending).
-When admin approves, card turns green and the next challenge unlocks.
+3. After upload, the card turns yellow while pending.
+Once approved it turns green and you earn a coin.
-4. View a table of your submitted photos with their current approval status below the challenges.
+4. Repeat for the remaining challenges in any order.
+A table below lists your submissions and their status.

 ---